satyajitghana/milesight-chirpstack/README.md

 3. **Network Settings**:
    - **Frequency Plan**: Select your region (e.g., IN865 for India)
    - **Gateway EUI**: Note this for ChirpStack registration

+**Note**: ChirpStack will automatically connect to the MQTT broker using the `chirpstack/chirpstack123` credentials configured in the system.

 ### Step 3: Register Gateway in ChirpStack